Local differential privacy: Facial Recognition

-Facial recognition has become more and more popular in the current stages of society.
-The most up to date smartphones, for example, utilize facial recognition to unlock the users phone as well as authorize the payment with their credit card.
-Though this is convenient for the users as it is quick and efficient, there are subtle doubts for this system in place.
-This system is a resource-intensive task that often involves third party users.
-This results in a gap where the user’s privacy is compromised.
-Biometric information delivered to untrusted third party servers in an uncontrolled manner can be considered a significant privacy leak as biometrics can be correlated with sensitive data such as healthcare or financial records.
-In Chimikara's academic article, he proposes a privacy-preserving technique for “controlled information release”, where they disguise an original face image and prevent leakage of the biometric features while identifying a person.
+Facial recognition has become widespread in recent years.
+Recent smartphones, for example, utilize facial recognition to unlock the users phone as well as authorize the payment with their credit card.
+Though this is convenient, it poses privacy concerns.
+It is a resource-intensive task that often involves third party users, often resulting in a gap where the user's privacy could be compromised.
+Biometric information delivered to untrusted third-party servers in an uncontrolled manner can constitute a significant privacy leak as biometrics can be correlated with sensitive data such as healthcare or financial records.
+In Chamikara's academic article, he proposes a privacy-preserving technique for "controlled information release", where they disguise an original face image and prevent leakage of the biometric features while identifying a person.
 He introduces a new privacy-preserving face recognition protocol named PEEP (Privacy using Eigenface Perturbation) that utilizes local differential privacy.
 PEEP applies perturbation to Eigenfaces utilizing differential privacy and stores only the perturbed data in the third-party servers to run a standard Eigenface recognition algorithm.
 As a result, the trained model will not be vulnerable to privacy attacks such as membership inference and model memorization attacks.
-This model provided by Chimikara shows the potential solution of this issue or privacy leaks.
+This model provided by Chami kara shows the potential solution of this issue or privacy leaks.